ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: ISCO's and WGC

 \section{ISCO's and WGC}

+In this section, we numerically try to check the connection of ISCO and the WGC bound in Gauss-Bonnet black holes in AdS.
 A complete classification of regions around black hole space times where charged test particles can have possible circular motion is an interesting problem, which has been attempted both in asymptotically flat~\cite{Pugliese:2010ps,Pugliese:2011py,Pugliese:2013xfa} and AdS space-times~\cite{Chandrasekhar:2018sjg}.
 However, stable circular orbits do not always exist and there is a marginally stable orbit at a certain $r_{\rm isco}$, called the ISCO, which is the limiting radius.
 This radius can be found by imposing an additional condition

 In asymptotically flat space times (RN or Gauss-Bonnet black holes), ISCOs exist only in four dimensions, and even here, they stop existing exactly when the charge to mass ratio is greater than unity \cite{Pugliese:2011py}.
-This neutral particles, ISCOs in a novel Gauss-Bonnet gravity in four dimensional asymptotically flat spacetime has been explored earlier in~\cite{Guo:2020zmf}.
+For neutral particles, ISCOs in a novel Gauss-Bonnet gravity in four dimensional asymptotically flat spacetime has been explored earlier in~\cite{Guo:2020zmf}.
 In the presence of a cosmological constant, one expects the situation to change.
 In~\cite{Moitra:2023yyc}, it was actually shown that in certain limits, it is possible to check for the existence of ISCOs in asymptotically AdS black holes, which have a connection with the WGC bound.
 This connection between ISCOs and WGC is quite interesting, especially due to the role played by AdS.
 In this section, we wish to check the effect of the Gauss-Bonnet coupling $\widetilde{\alpha}$ on the r$_{\rm isco}$ (the radius of ISCO) and its connection with the WGC bound.
 The actual equation to solve follows straightforwardly from eqn. (\ref{iscoV}), and it is given symbolically as:

+Of course, before solving the above equation to find the value of $r_{\rm isco}$, one still has to insert the values of Energy and Angular momentum from eqns. (\ref{E1}) and (\ref{l1}) in the above eqn. (\ref{vdp}).